Everest Base Camp Trek 14 Days

 Depart Kathmandu for international departure homeward bound.

 In conclusion, all good things must come to an end with grand glorious memories of Trek to Everest Base Camp.
-With last final day in Nepal, our staff and guide transfer you to Kathmandu international airport for your flight home or to respective countries.
+On the last final day in Nepal, our staff and guide transfer you to Kathmandu International Airport for your flight home or to respective countries.

 Cost Details